 Division of Science Summer Undergraduate Research Fellowships (SURFs)

-Brandeis students (classes of ’24, ’25, ’26) who are working in a lab in the Division of Science at the time of application are eligible for a SURF.
+Brandeis students (rising Brandeis sophomore, junior, or senior in Summer 2024) who are working with a research group in the Division of Science at the time of application are eligible for a SURF.
 Each Fellow will receive $6000 in stipend support to do summer research (housing support is not included).

 - Summer/Academic Year: Summer only

 - How to Apply: Submissions require your research proposal, single letter of reference from your faculty mentor, and an unofficial transcript.

 The Division of Science Summer Undergraduate Research Fellowships (SURFs) are underwritten by Brandeis University with the support of generous alumni and friends, helping to create the next generation of scientists.
 The Brandeis community gratefully recognizes the following individuals and organizations whose generous support enable the summer undergraduate research program and SciFest.

 - Dr. Frederick W. Alt '71

 - Blavatnik Family Foundation

 - Leontine Jordan & Johanna Dreyer Foundation